FBI Transform in Gevrey Classes and Anosov Flows

-and $k(x,\alpha)$ is exponentially small if $\alpha_x$ and $x$ are away from each other.
-This follows from an application of the $\overline{\partial}$ trick (Lemma \ref{lemma:approximation_analytique}).
-Taking $p$ a $\G^1$ symbol, one may check that

-is a well defined as an oscillatory integral.
+where $u_\alpha$ is the $\G^1$ family of coherent states from the previous proof.
+This is well defined as an oscillatory integral.
 It is a distribution on $M\times M$.
 It is $\O(\exp(- 1/Ch))$ in $\G^1$ away from the diagonal.
-Moreover, near the diagonal we may apply the Kuranishi trick (Lemma \ref{lmkurtrick}) in local coordinates to see that $K_P$ is the kernel of a $\G^1$ pseudor $P$ with principal symbol $p$ (notice that our definition of $\Phi$ ensures that we retrieve an admissible phase in local coordinates, because we changed the sign but we also switched variables).
+Moreover, near the diagonal we may apply the Kuranishi trick (Lemma \ref{lmkurtrick}) in local coordinates to see that $K_P$ is the kernel of a $\G^1$ pseudor $P$ with $\G^1$ principal symbol $p$ (notice that we retrieve an admissible phase in local coordinates, because we changed the sign but we also switched variables $x$ and $\alpha_x$).
 We may then set $\Op(p) = P$ and the proof is over. \end{proof}

-\begin{remark} Notice that the principal symbol of the $\G^1$ pseudor with kernel $K_{\Phi,a}$ defined by \eqref{eq:noyau_non_standard} is $a(x,\xi,x)$.
-However, the $\Op$ we have constructed does not satisfy the usual relations $\Op(1)=1$.
-It was the price to pay to be able to build $\G^1$ pseudors.
-This could be worked around, but it is not necessary for our purposes. \end{remark}
+\begin{remark} The $\Op$ we have constructed does not satisfy the usual relations $\Op(1)=1$.
+We can remedy this.
+Indeed using the parametrix construction from the next section, one can see that the inverse $\Op(1)^{-1}$, which is defined when $h$ is small enough, is a $\G^1$ pseudor, and then define a new quantization by $\widetilde{\Op}(p) = \Op(1)^{-1} \Op(p)$. \end{remark}